Filed Date: Jan. 28, 2025

 Clearinghouse coding complete

-This case challenged the Trump Administration's authority to suspend congressionally-appropriated federal financial assistance pending a review to ensure that the spending accords with Administration priorities.
 On January 28, 2025, twenty-two states and the District of Columbia filed this lawsuit in the U.S. District Court for the District of Rhode Island.
-The plaintiffs sued President Trump, the Office of Management and Budget, and a number of executive agencies under the Administrative Procedure Act, Declaratory Judgment Act, and Ex Parte Young.
-Represented by the Attorneys General of each plaintiff state and D.C., the plaintiffs alleged that a January 27, 2025 directive from the Office of Management and Budget temporarily suspending nearly all federal financial assistance programs violated the APA and several Constitutional provisions, including the Spending and Appropriations Clauses, the Presentment Clause, the Take Care Clause, and separation of powers principles.
-The plaintiffs sought preliminary and permanent injunctions and declaratory relief.
+The plaintiffs sued the President of the United States, the Office of Management and Budget (OMB), and several executive agencies under the Administrative Procedure Act (APA), Declaratory Judgment Act, and Ex Parte Young.
+Represented by the Attorneys General of each plaintiff state and D.C., the plaintiffs alleged that a January 27, 2025 directive from OMB temporarily suspending nearly all federal financial assistance programs violated the APA and several Constitutional provisions, including the Spending and Appropriations Clauses, the Presentment Clause, the Take Care Clause, and separation of powers principles.
+Plaintiffs sought preliminary and permanent injunctions and declaratory relief.
 The case was assigned to Chief Judge John J. McConnell.

-The same day they filed their preliminary injunction motion, the States filed an emergency motion to enforce the TRO along with a motion for a preliminary injunction.
-They alleged that the Government was taking the position funds under the Infrastructure and Jobs Act, and the Inflation Reduction Act, were excluded from the TRO, and had also frozen other expenditures, including to Head Start recipients and HIV prevention programs.
-The States asked for immediate relief--which the district court granted on February 10.
-The Court noted:
+On February 7, 2025, Plaintiffs filed their motion for a PI and an emergency motion to enforce the TRO.
+In the emergency motion to enforce the TRO, the Plaintiffs alleged that the Government was taking the position that funds under the Infrastructure and Jobs Act and the Inflation Reduction Act were excluded from the TRO, and that they had frozen other expenditures, including to Head Start recipients and HIV prevention programs.
+The States asked for immediate relief, which the district court granted on February 10.
+The court noted:

-The States have presented evidence in this motion that the Defendants in some cases have continued to improperly freeze federal funds and refused to resume disbursement of appropriated federal funds.
+"The States have presented evidence in this motion that the Defendants in some cases have continued to improperly freeze federal funds and refused to resume disbursement of appropriated federal funds.
 The Defendants now plea that they are just trying to root out fraud.
 But the freezes in effect now were a result of the broad categorical order, not a specific finding of possible fraud.
 The broad categorical and sweeping freeze of federal funds is, as the Court found, likely unconstitutional and has caused and continues to cause irreparable harm to a vast portion of this country.
-These pauses in funding violate the plain text of the TRO.
+These pauses in funding violate the plain text of the TRO."
+2025 WL 440873

 The case is ongoing.